someengineering/resoto.com/src/pages/about.md

 - We keep their cloud infrastructure _permanently_ clean.

-- The [Resoto query language](/docs/reference/cli/query) offers an abstraction layer for engineers to query and collect metrics from their infrastructure.
+- The [Resoto search syntax](/docs/concepts/search) offers an abstraction layer for engineers to query and collect metrics from their infrastructure.
 Think `> match is(instance) and tags.owner ~ jane`, for example, to find all compute instances across [AWS](https://aws.amazon.com) and [GCP](https://console.cloud.google.com) owned by Jane.

 - We collect bare-metal information.
 Hardware specifications differ, even for the same type of instance.
 Pre-deployment we give developers estimates about the fastest and/or cheapest hardware per region, and once they have the instance let them know exactly what they got.